 Intro

-As the solo product designer at Canny, I worked closely with Product and Engineering to shape Autopilot.
+As the solo product designer at Canny, I worked alongside a PM and 4 engineers to shape Autopilot.
 It's an AI-powered system for capturing and organizing customer feedback from the tools teams already use.

 Keeping all of that feedback actionable takes real effort.
 Autopilot reduces that work by sorting and surfacing what matters.
 Teams stay in control of what gets prioritized while Autopilot handles the busywork.